Affiliate links on Android Authority may earn us a commission. Learn more.

 Cons

-• Size matters — Most of the benefits associated with curved TVs require the biggest screen possible.
-Ideally you want the curve to fill your peripheral vision.
-You could of course sit as close as you would with a monitor, but that’s impractical on multiple levels.
+- Size matters — Most of the benefits associated with curved TVs require the biggest screen possible.
+You ideally want the curve to fill your peripheral vision.
+You could sit as close as you would with a monitor, but that’s impractical on multiple levels.

 What are your curved TV options?

 We’ve touched on everything you could want to know about curved TVs, so now it’s decision time.
 You don’t exactly have many to choose from, so the shopping phase will probably be the fastest part of your journey.
-Seriously — here are the only new(ish) curved TVs we could find and their list prices.
+Seriously, here are the only new(ish) curved TVs we could find, as well as their list prices.
 If you want other options, you’ll have to search for used, renewed, or outdated sets.